codelikeshit/codelikeshit.github.io/_posts/2015-04-24-calling_ruby_methods_various_ways.md

 ---
 layout: post
-title: Calling Ruby methods in various ways.
+title: Calling Ruby methods various ways.
 ---

 ###Calling methods for a object other than `dot operator`.